-Lola Van Wagenen — Director of Clio Visualizing History
+Lola Van Wagenen — Founder and President, Clio Visualizing History

 Public education has been the main focus of Lola Van Wagenen’s professional and intellectual life since 1970.
 Over the last 40 years she has both founded and served as executive officer, adviser, or board member for numerous educational and public interest organizations.